andreivo/CicadaProject/docs/pages/index.md

 Cicada DCP is an equipment design with a low-cost Datalogger and Sensors integrated into a Data Collection Platform that has requirement high reliability and freedom for adaptations.
 The Cicada DCP was designed for native interoperability with the Cicada Broker, and all project is open-source and documented.

-In practice, the Cicada DCP is a monoblock device with a built-in electronic system that allows the integration of sensors for monitoring the environment and actuators, e.g., alarm sirens.
-By default, Cicada DCP has humidity, temperature, and rainfall sensors, as shown in Fig. 3.
+In practice, the Cicada DCP is a monoblock device with an embeddable electronic system that allows the integration of sensors for monitoring the environment and actuators, e.g., alarm sirens.
+Cicada DCP has humidity, temperature, and rainfall sensors by default, as shown in Fig. 3.

 <p align="center">
 	<img src="assets/img/CicadaDCP.png" align="center" height="auto" width="40%" style="max-width:250px">